 You may have noticed that most company names end with Pty Ltd. But what does Pty ltd mean?
 Pty Ltd is the acronym for ‘Proprietary Limited’.
-When the name of a company ends with Pty Ltd, it means the company has shareholders with limited legal responsibilities to the company’s debts.
+When the name of a company ends with Pty Ltd, it means the company has shareholders.
+Shareholders have limited legal responsibilities to the company’s debts.
 As you may already know, it is easier to set up and maintain private companies.
 That is why they are the most common type of companies in Australia.

-The most distinguishing features of a Pty Ltd company are that the company operates privately and doesn’t offer shares to the public.
-The company owners also have limited ownership and are limited to a maximum of 50 non-employee shareholders.
+The most distinguishing features of a Pty Ltd company are that the company operates privately.
+It doesn’t offer shares to the public.
+The company owners also have limited ownership.
+They are limited to a maximum of 50 non-employee shareholders.

 Is there a Difference Between Pty and Pty Ltd?